Dor-Ka/frontend-vanilla-js-weather-app/README.md

 - Improved API structure and data rendering logic
 - Refactored JS-related DOM class names to use js- prefix for better separation of concerns

+### v0.5 – Responsiveness
+- Designed fully responsive and works seamlessly across devices with different screen widths:
+  - Below 560px: Layout adjustments for a compact interface.
+  - Below 520px: Weather forecast items wrap and are displayed in a vertical layout.
+  - Below 400px: More compact adjustments for small screens (e.g., padding, font sizes).

 ## coming soon:

 ### Forecast and Error Handling